6 hurt when car jumps curb, crashes into deli in Chelsea

 "It could have been, we don't know yet, a red light that was run because it looks like there was a collision that happened in the intersection which pushed the non-yellow cab onto the sidewalk," said City Council Speaker Corey Johnson.

-The Department of Buildings responded to evaluate the stability of the building.
+The Department of Buildings responded to evaluate the stability of the building and said it was safe.

 ----------